-There are many approaches to handling errors while writing code, if you are creating a library that will be used by many users or you simply want the code you have created not to stop processing when it hits an error, then the try() and tryCatch() functions in R are your friends.
-In this blog entry, I will be focusing on the tryCatch() function even though what I present can be done using the try() function with subsequent conditionals.
+There are many approaches to handling errors while writing code, if you are creating a library that will be used by many users or you simply want the code you have created not to stop processing when it hits an error, then the try()

-I like to think of the tryCatch() function as a filter that prevents certain things from happening, if you imagine that you are running a process over many items and this process takes along time, the last thing you need is for the process to fail and have to manually start the process again or even worse restart the whole show from the beginning.
-This happens in real situations more than we would like, so if the show must go on, then tryCatch() is your friend.
-It can act as a filter that keeps errors from stopping your fun.
-Like St Peter at the gates of heaven, it can keep the bad stuff out.
+function as a filter that prevents certain things from happening, if you imagine that you are running a process over many items and this process takes along time, the last thing you need is for the process to fail and have to manually start the process again or even worse restart the whole show from the beginning.
+This happens in real situations more than we would like, so if the show must go on, then tryCatch()

-Now the technique I am describing here takes the filtering effect of the tryCatch() function and gives it steroids.
+function and gives it steroids.
 Imagine that you have two functions, one acting as the wrapper for the second.
 The inner function is a bit like purgatory - anything can happen there, good stuff and bad stuff.
 When the function is exited it tries to go to the outer function which is heaven.
 At the gates stands St Peter and if the item is an error he says “You shall not pass!”
 (I think that may have been someone else).

-Now lets say you create a function that you would like to run called Journey().
+Now lets say you create a function that you would like to run called Journey()

 Journey = function(bDidFrodoMakeIt)